Observation of period doubling and higher multiplicities in a driven single-spin system

-A pre-requisite for observing $k$-tupling with an individual spin is a sufficiently long coherence time.
-In experiments, Nitrogen-Vacancy centers in diamond (NV centers) outperform other TLS realizations thanks to their room-temperature coherence \cite{jelezko2006single}, their field sensitivity \cite{taylor2008high,dolde2011electric}, and their optical addressability.
-In particular, no pulse engineering is required, regular sinusoidal driving is sufficient.
-As prime indicator for the emergence of period doubling, we observe in the domain around the corresponding parameter manifold, characteristic superimposed low frequency oscillations with a period that tends to infinity towards this manifold.
-Here, as shown theoretically, the TLS of the NV becomes particularly sensitive to any residual degrees in its surrounding such as, for example, nuclear spins.
-Extended modeling captures all observed features very precisely and allows to systematically retrieve higher multiplicities for various initial states.
-This way, we establish a consistent theoretical and experimental picture of a fundamental physical phenomenon for strongly driven systems which specifically refers to the NV-center realization but conceptually applies to other platforms as well.
+A pre-requisite for observing $k$-tupling with an individual spin is a sufficiently long coherence time since this response originates from revivals of interferences of the bare energy levels of the TLS.
+In this respect, experimentally, Nitrogen-Vacancy (NV) centers in diamond outperform other TLS realizations thanks to their long coherence times at room temperature \cite{jelezko2006single}, their field sensitivity \cite{taylor2008high,dolde2011electric}, and their optical addressability.
+For the periodic drive, no pulse engineering is required, and regular sinusoidal driving is sufficient.
+As prime indicator for the emergence of interferences corresponding to period doubling, we observe in the vicinity of ideal drive parameters a characteristic low-frequency modulation of the period-doubling response, whose period diverges upon approaching this manifold.
+Here, as shown experimentally, the TLS of the NV becomes particularly sensitive to any mismatches of amplitude/drive frequency from the $k$-tupling conditions.
+An extended modeling captures the observed features very precisely.
+We also systematically retrieve higher multiplicities for various initial states.
+This way, we establish a consistent theoretical and experimental picture of a fundamental interference phenomenon for strongly driven systems.
+It specifically refers to the NV-center realization but conceptually applies to other TLS platforms as well.